HerculesCRUE/ROH/validation-questions/sparql-query/README.md

 ![](https://github.com/HerculesCRUE/ROH/blob/gh-pages/media/CabeceraDocumentosMD.png)

-# Research Domain Ontology (ROH) Competence Questions
+# Research Domain Ontology (ROH) Validation Questions

 This folder is composed with couples of files with the same name but with different endings, `.sparql`, `.result` and `.html`.
 * The `.sparql` file is the query in [SPARQL](https://www.w3.org/TR/rdf-sparql-query/) language, and